eevee/eev.ee/content/2017-08-02-datamining-pokemon.markdown

 This was _fantastic_.
 All the game data, nearly arranged into files, and even named sensibly for us.
 A goldmine.
 It didn't used to be so easy, as we will see later.

 Other people had already noticed the file `/poketool/personal/personal.narc` contains much of the base data about Pokémon.
-You'll notice it has a "501" in brackets next to it, indicating that it's actually a NARC file — a "Nitro archive", though I'm not sure what "Nitro" refers to.
+You'll notice it has a "501" in brackets next to it, indicating that it's actually a NARC file — a "Nitro archive", Nitro being the original codename for the DS.
 This is a generic uncompressed container that just holds some number of sub-files — in this case, 501.
 The subfiles can have names, but the ones in this game generally don't, so the only way to refer to them is by number.

 You may also notice that `evo.narc` and `wotbl.narc`, in the same directory, are also NARCs with 501 records.
 It's a pretty safe bet that they all have one record per Pokémon.
 That's a little odd, since Pokémon Diamond only has 493 Pokémon, but we'll figure that out later.